 - Aging.
 AFSC’s movement grew out of the civil rights drive, as the Vietnam war bombed its way to the center of public attention, beginning in mid-1965.
 I was part of that, starting at age 23.
 In 2007, I was 42 years older, eligible for Medicare, with Social Security on the horizon.
 So were the other surviving early activists.
 Generational churn happens.

-- Other movements: feminists, LGBTQs, environmental, Blacks, etc., once “intersectional” to “The Movement,” had matured and were charting their own paths, with their own agendas and constituencies.
+- Other movements: feminists, LGBTQs, environmental, Blacks, etc., once “intersectional” to “The Movement,” had matured and were charting their own paths, with their own agendas, leadership and constituencies.

 - Within a fortnight of the big January rally, Barack Obama announced his candidacy for president.
 And Hillary Clinton had announced two weeks before it.
 These two campaigns sucked up enormous amounts of enthusiasm, organizing and cash from Movement-aligned folks, almost all of whom were Democrats, of voting age.
 There went the troops and the bucks.

-- Not least, by April of 2007, an economic slump began which became the worst crash in nearly 80 years.
+- Not least, by April of 2007, an economic slump began which soon spiraled into the worst crash in nearly 80 years.
 Among the millions left unemployed, homeless, crippled or staggering in its wake was — the American Friends Service Committee.

 How bad was it for AFSC?
 The Philadelphia Inquirer summed up the impact of the crash: